neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

 2. **Abstract**

+    1. Choose a writing medium.
+I recommend google docs unless there are a large number of equations, in which case I recommend overleaf.
+In either case, you want people to be able to comment easily directly on the draft, in real time, as to avoid the possibility of collisions.
+Prior to sending it to anybody, make a local copy, so they can't screw it up (and update your local copy prior to each round of feedback).
    1. Describe the other results, typically 3-5 additional figures or theorems.
 The goal of each of these is to support the main claim, for example, by further refining, adding controls, etc.  Ideally, they are sequenced together in a logical chain, like a proof, each building on the next, to tell the story. (~1 hr)
    2. Write a one paragraph summary (will become your **abstract**;  ~30 min).
 This will be about 250 - 300 words, more than 500 words is a page, not an abstract.
 To include:
        1. Big opportunity sentence: what is the grandest opportunity that this work is addressing?